Japan tests show 11 dead were infected with coronavirus -media

-Some of the 11 died at home and one was found lying in the street, the Nikkei business daily and other media said, citing the National Police Agency.
+Some of the 11 deaths recorded in the month to mid-April involved people who died at home and one found lying in the street, the Nikkei business daily and other media said, citing the National Police Agency.
 Six were in Tokyo, the capital, where virus cases have topped 3,000, from a nationwide tally of 11,157.

-A PCR test after he died from symptoms of pneumonia confirmed that he had been infected, it added.
 The government has said it follows World Health Organization guidelines for virus testing, with all suspicious pneumonia deaths tested for the respiratory disease caused by the virus.
+Against the backdrop of questions whether Japan is testing sufficiently, Rakuten Inc has started selling testing kits for companies and organizations.

+The kit, developed by Genesis Healthcare, an affiliate of the e-commerce giant, will be priced at 14,900 yen ($138) for those who do not meet the specific symptoms in Tokyo and four neighboring prefectures, the company said on Monday.
+Japan still faces a shortage of masks, even though the government has started distributing two masks free to each household.

+It has also drafted prisoners to make masks, with the justice ministry saying about 100 prisoners in seven facilities have turned them out since March, following orders from private firms, with monthly output capacity of 66,000.
+Ground crews of airline ANA Holdings Inc have been making faceguards from plastic folders for workers at a boarding gate for international flights, the Asahi newspaper said.

 (Interactive graphic tracking global spread of coronavirus: open https://tmsnrt.rs/3aIRuz7 in an external browser.)